noisyboiler/wampy/README.rst

 - Pytest fixtures to use when testing your projects, including a Crossbar.io fixture that tears down between each test
 - nameko_ integration with nameko_wamp_
 - Flask_ integration with flask_wamp_
-- configurable and extensible async backends (beta)
+- Compatible with gevent, eventlet and asyncio
 - Alpha features (see below)

 QuickStart - Connect and Go!